Squats During Pregnancy: Benefits, Tips, and Safety

 - Obtain medical clearance before participation.

-- Gradually increase exercise intensity and duration if previously sedentary.
+- Gradually increase exercise intensity and duration.

 - A maximum heart rate limit up to 155 b/min is recommended, although levels of intensity higher than this can be prescribed on an individual basis.

 - Walking, cycling, swimming, low-impact aerobics, and stretching can be performed during pregnancy.

 - Do not exercise in the supine position after the 4th month.
 And do not stand in one position for long periods of time.

 - Stop exercising if you feel tired and do not deliberately reach a point of exhaustion.
 Get plenty of rest.

 - Do not perform exercises that could cause a loss of balance.

 - Eat an additional 150–300 calories a day and drink plenty of fluids before, during, and after exercise.